-“A common theme among conscientious pet owners is that if it’s too cold for you, it’s too cold for your pet,” says Keith Streff, AHS humane agent.
+“A common theme among conscientious people with pets is that if it’s too cold for you, it’s too cold for your pet,” says Keith Streff, AHS humane agent.
 “But that’s just a rule of thumb, it’s not the law.”

 So how do you know if an animal is actually in danger due to cold weather?

 Consider details like size and breed

 If you think a pet is in danger due to cold weather, it’s important to consider the variables.
 With dogs, size, age, and breed are important factors.
 Certain canine breeds — like Huskies, Akitas, Chow Chows, and Alaskan Malamutes — actually appreciate the colder weather and can withstand longer periods of time outside, even in subzero temperatures.
 Because cats are more capable of seeking shelter on their own, they’re less likely to suffer the effects of freezing temperatures.

 Access to shelter is another important thing to consider before registering a complaint.
 If a dog chooses to be outside, even with access to adequate shelter (like a doghouse), it’s unlikely the dog is suffering.
 AHS humane agents recommend paying close attention to body language.
 Is the dog lifting its paws?
 Whining or barking?
 Acting stiff or not willing to move about freely?

 “It really just depends on what you’re seeing and what the dog is doing,” says Ashley Pudas, AHS humane agent.